 Complaints are a valuable means of understanding the issues that concern our students and improving what we do.
 We also take seriously the safety of everyone involved with the Students’ Union and will take disciplinary action against a student when necessary.

 When you make a complaint it will go to a senior member of staff in the Students’ Union, who will decide how the complaint should best be assessed, based on the information you have provided.
 You may be asked to provide more information or attend a meeting, but we aim to have assessed your complaint within two weeks of you telling us.
 If we need longer than two weeks to assess your complaint, we will tell you and keep you informed of progress.
+Please note that during the undergraduate vacations we will usually need four weeks to assess your complaint.

 Usually, your complaint, in the first instance, will be dealt with by those mostly closely involved.
 This could be an elected Officer, Committee or Head of Department.
 They can decide to uphold or dismiss your complaint and also decide what action should be taken.
 If you are not satisfied with a decision you may be able to appeal.
 Details of the Students' Union's Complaints and Discipline Regulations are in Bye-Law 15 which can be found here